 I’ve felt their buzz quiet over the years.
 I haven’t spent much time with them in the last five or so.
 I couldn’t say more about them, except they are still out there, plugging away.

 A quick look at their sales page tells me they’ve gone into more visual appeal in their designs.
 Every coach wants a great looking website without spending loads.
 I do like their web 2.0 style (a move to simplicity) of their sales page.
-If you have used them, I’d love to hear from you.
+If you have used them, I’d love to hear from you in the comments.

 I’ve used them for a few years and all I can say is, what a mess.
 And by that I mean too complicated on the inside.
 Too confusing with their “double names” … which is it?
 PageLines? or PlatformPro?
 I got so confused.
 They need to ditch “PlatformPro” or name it something that sounds more like a theme than a theme company.